MPAS-Dev/compass/docs/tutorials/dev_add_rrm.rst

 resolution inside the shape to the EC30to60 background resolution outside the shape.

+There are also fancier ways to define gradients in resolution, for example using the relative distance between the boundaries of 2 shapes.
+These are not covered in the tutorial but you can get in touch with the E3SM Ocean Team to discuss ways to define more complex maps of mesh resolution.

 Once, again, let's set up and run the mesh test case like we did in :ref:`dev_tutorial_add_rrm_test_mesh`: